What is a Mini-Face Lift?

 Dr Geoff Barnett, Specialist Plastic Surgeon for Round Block Facelifts or to discuss Mini Facelifts

-Ask our Patient Care Advisors to see Dr Geoff Barnett, who is an experienced Facial Surgeon and fully qualified Specialist Plastic Surgeon.
+Ask our Patient Care Coordinators to see Dr Geoff Barnett, who is an experienced Facial Surgeon and fully qualified Specialist Plastic Surgeon.
 He sees patients in Hawthorn East and has over 30 years of experience in performing top facial surgeries.
 His focus is on natural looking results that don’t look ‘pulled’ or done – but which are long lasting, rejuvenating and visually appealing.

 He works closely with the Coco Ruby Skin & Anti-Ageing team to get a full-face rejuvenation effect.